Knitschi/CMakeProjectFramework/Sources/documentation/WorkingWithACPFProject.rst

 .. _cannonicalprojectstructure:

-The canonical directory structure
+The canonical Directory Structure
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The CMakeProjectFramework enforces a certain directory structure.
+The CMakeProjectFramework enforces a fixed directory structure for the top level directories of the project.
 Here are the most important parts of that directory layout.
-Note that depending on the configuration that you built not all of the shown directories and files will exist in your project.
+Note that depending on the configuration that you built, not all of the shown directories and files will exist in your project.
 Many of the displayed directories do not exist in a freshly cloned CPF project.

 .. code-block:: bash